Tom Tysowsky

 Biography

-Tom is a member of the North America Litigation & Government Enforcement Practice Group in Baker McKenzie's Los Angeles office, and supports the Firm’s privacy, cybersecurity and other international regulatory and advisory practices.
+Tom is a senior associate and a member of the North America Litigation & Government Enforcement Practice Group in Baker McKenzie's Los Angeles office, and supports the Firm’s privacy, cybersecurity and other international regulatory and advisory practices.
 He joined the Firm in 2019 upon graduating from Vanderbilt Law School.
 Previously, he spent time with the Firm’s offices in Houston and San Francisco.
 Before law school Tom was a Division I athlete, worked in client relations for a wealth management firm in Malaysia, and coached professional ice hockey in Norway.

 Practice Focus